HadasBabayov/Multi-objective-optimization/README.md

 - now, run the code - python main.py

 **The results:**
-After running the code you should see the result chart in the terminal and the first graph should pop up.
+After running the code you should see the result chart in the terminal and the graphs should pop up.
-When you close the first graph the other one will pop up too.